steadybit/docs-public/use-steadybit/resilience-policies/ymlDownloadViaUI.md

 # YML download/import

-You are able to download and import policy YML files from the UI.
+You are able to download policy YML files from the UI.

 For that you have to navigate to the policy via the landscape -> Resilience Score.